FontBureau/Opentype-1.8-Axis-Proposal/index.md

 ### E. Glyph Axes (2)

-"Don't Repeat Yourself"
+“Don’t Repeat Yourself”

 These axes are not inter-related as groups 1 and 2 are, but have something in common:
 The idea that good engineering means seeking simplicity and elegance by reducing duplication.

 Many Unicode characters can be expressed by a single glyph with variation along some axis.
-Therefore it would be good to be able to ask for a given Unicode character and get a position within a glyph's variation space where that character can be found.
+Therefore it would be good to be able to ask for a given Unicode character and get a position within a glyph’s variation space where that character can be found.
 Similarly, alternate glyphs accessed through OpenType features could also be returned as locations in a variation space instead of duplicate glyph data.
 And these could be nested, like TrueType components.